 When Roger launched Melyon, he was influenced by two key things: his family and his experience working in the modelling industry.
 “My mum would always ask me to buy her skincare and beauty products when I was abroad, and one day I asked her, ‘why can’t you just buy them in Sweden?’
 And she told me there was nothing suitable for her [melanin-rich] skin.
 At first I was shocked, and then I started to dig into that,” Roger says.

 Obviously, Roger is of the opinion that good skincare practices are an important part of looking after yourself, which is why he designed Melyon’s products to be unisex.
 “You often have two kinds of beauty lines, ones that are super girly and ones that are super masculine.
-Why can’t we just have [products] that are really nice for everyone?” he says.
-Creating products that are universal and inclusive informed the brand’s aesthetic too: the sleek glass bottles have an androgynous feel, reflecting the fact they are for all individuals, regardless of gender.
+Why can’t we just have products that are really nice for everyone?” he says.
+Creating products that are universal and inclusive informed the brand’s aesthetic too: the sleek glass bottles have a distinctly androgynous feel.

 Melyon’s range heroes four main products: a cleanser, serum, day cream and night cream – all of which are vegan, cruelty-free and paraben-free.
 “You don’t need 10 different products to have nice skin; by using the bare minimum you will see a huge difference,” Roger says.
 Particularly when all products feature a key ingredient known to have excellent skincare benefits: baobab oil.